 The range of yogurts or fresh drinks in the refrigerated section of the supermarket is almost endless.
-We pick out our favourite brand and flavour and quickly check the expiry date.
-If we have the choice between a pot whose use-by date is still two weeks away and one that needs to be consumed within a week, we opt for the one with the longer shelf life.
-So the message to the manufacturer is clear: make sure that your products arrive at the shops as fresh as possible.
+We pick out our favorite brand and flavor and quickly check the expiry date.
+If we have the choice between a package that has a use-by date that is still two weeks away and one that needs to be consumed within a week, we opt for the one with the longest shelf life.
+The message to the manufacturer is clear: make sure that your products arrive at the shops as fresh as possible.
 Alpro is all too aware that effective planning plays a crucial role in this, which is why they are currently implementing the Plus version of OM Partners’ supply chain planning tool—OMP Plus.
-The operational planning is already live, and the Sales & Operations environment is scheduled for launch before the end of this year.
+The operational planning is already live, and the sales and operations environment is scheduled for launch before the end of this year.

-In order to optimise the planning of the finished products and ultimately be able to make better decisions, the target stock must be fed into OMP.
+In order to optimize supply chain planning of the finished products and ultimately be able to make better decisions, the target stock must be fed into OMP.
 This parameter is calculated on the basis of the service level, demand uncertainty and lead time.
 The first two elements are closely monitored, but the actual lead time (and the quality release time in particular) is something that Alpro has little insight into.

-To get to grips with this, Alpro has been working with Bluecrux since autumn 2017, a supply chain and operations consulting bureau that has developed the digital platform LightsOutPlanning, a platform on which to carry out digital supply chain planning.
+→ To come to grips with this, Alpro has been working with Bluecrux since autumn 2017, a supply chain and operations consulting bureau that has developed the digital platform Axon, a platform through which to optimize its supply chain planning.

-Peter Decroos, Int.
-Planning Process and Tools Manager at Alpro, explains the purpose of the collaboration with LightsOutPlanning: “Our ERP system—SAP—contains a huge amount of transactional data.
+Peter Decroos, international planning process and tools manager at Alpro, explains the purpose of the collaboration with Axon: “Our ERP system—SAP—contains a huge amount of transactional data.
 Unfortunately, it is no simple matter for us to get information out of this database.
-With the proof of concept that we have developed with bluecrux, we are examining whether we can extract intelligence from our data with LightsOutPlanning.
+With the proof of concept that we have developed with Bluecrux, we are examining whether we can extract intelligence from our data with Axon.
 Now we have focused on a small part of the lead time, the quality release time: the time between the production of a pallet and its release by the quality department.
-But at a later stage we also want to collect more information about the total lead time, and to know when a production order was planned, when the planned order was created, when it was released to become a process order, when it was packed, when it was finally released, and even when it left the warehouse for its final destination.”
+But at a later stage, we also want to collect more information about the total lead time and to know when a production order was planned, when the planned order was created, when it was released to become a process order, when it was packed, when it was finally released and even when it left the warehouse for its final destination.”

 Quality release time as proof of concept

-Before an Alpro product arrives on the supermarket shelves, it has already come a long way.
-Alpro is best known for its soya-based products, but for some time it has also been processing other plant-based ingredients such as almonds and hazelnuts.
-If we look at the production process for soya drink, we see that a bean-based formulated product is made, the semi-manufactured product.
+Before an Alpro product arrives on supermarket shelves, it has already come a long way.
+Alpro is best known for its soya-based products, but for some time, it has also been processing other plant-based ingredients such as almonds and hazelnuts.
+If we look at the production process for soya drinks, we see that a bean-based formulated product is made, the semi-manufactured product.
 This is ultimately packaged by one of the numerous filling machines.

 In SAP, a product is given Q status, which stands for quality after production.
 After a few days, the product can be released by the quality department, after which a member of staff actively needs to remove the Q status.
 As long as a product has Q status, the product cannot leave the warehouse.
-These status changes are registered as material movements within SAP and it is this data that Alpro supplies to the LightsOutPlanning programme in the cloud.
+These status changes are registered as material movements within SAP, and it is this data that Alpro supplies to the Axon program in the cloud.
 For the proof of concept, this involved 4.55 gigabytes of data in the period from January 2015 to February 2018.

 Network crawler trawls through masses of data

-Around three years ago, Bluecrux invested in its own platform, LightsOutPlanning.
-The platform always sets up a virtual twin for its projects so that the physical supply chain can be presented digitally.
-Businesses no longer need to describe their distribution centres, factories, production lines and possible customers or suppliers, because this information is directly extracted from the data.
-Therefore time no longer needs to be invested in describing the supply chain network, or—crucially—in keeping it up to date.
-The virtual twin forms the basis for the calculation of smart parameters.
-For this, LightsOutPlanning unleashes a ‘network crawler’ on the transactional data.
+Around three years ago, Bluecrux invested in its own platform, Axon.
+The platform always sets up a digital twin for its projects so that the physical supply chain can be presented digitally.
+Businesses no longer need to describe their distribution centers, factories, production lines and possible customers or suppliers because this information is directly extracted from the data.
+Therefore, time no longer needs to be invested in describing the supply chain network or—crucially—in keeping it up to date.
+The digital twin forms the basis for the calculation of smart parameters.
+For this, Axon unleashes a ‘network crawler’ on the transactional data.

 In Alpro’s case, this transactional data comes from SAP.
-Valérie Vandenbroucke, Product Manager at LightsOutPlanning, regards SAP as a system of records, a system that keeps track of all the information.
-“We unleash the digital crawler on the transactional data from SAP”, she explains.
-“Smart algorithms and machine learning enable us to construct the virtual twin and calculate the actual quality release time.
-Next, we compare the current planning parameter to that suggested by LightOutPlanning.
-We regularly send the latter through to OMP, an advanced planning system, which can ultimately generate smart plans with accurate parameters.
-The difference between SAP and OMP, and our augmented platform LightsOutPlanning, is that we try to fill in the white spaces and thus move towards an autonomous supply chain.
-One of these spaces is therefore smart parameters, whereby we allow other systems such as SAP and OMP to work with dynamic rather than static data.”
+Valérie Vandenbroucke, VP at Axon, regards SAP as a system of records, a system that keeps track of all the information.
+“We unleash the digital crawler on the transactional data from SAP,” she explains.
+“Smart algorithms and machine learning enable us to construct the digital twin and calculate the actual quality release time.
+Next, we compare the current planning parameter to that suggested by Axon.
+We regularly send the latter through to OMP, an advanced planning system that can ultimately generate smart plans with accurate parameters.
+The difference between SAP and OMP and our augmented platform, Axon, is that we try to fill in the white spaces and thus move toward an autonomous supply chain.
+One of these spaces is, therefore, smart parameters, whereby we allow other systems such as SAP and OMP to work with dynamic rather than static data.”

-The advantage of the digital platform is that when it has access to SAP, large quantities of data can be calculated in real time.
+The advantage of the digital platform is that when it has access to SAP, large quantities of data can be calculated in real-time.
 You no longer need to describe in advance what your supply chain looks like, and there is no need to think out what you want to be able to see, as is the case with older technologies.
 A large amount of data is calculated in advance.
-By the time that everything has been calculated and thought out, the reality is completely different.
-The platform in the cloud also works incredibly fast, and can already deliver results after a week.
-However once the results are there, they do need to be discussed and interpreted, and may need to be fine-tuned.
+By the time everything has been calculated and thought out, the reality is completely different.
+The platform in the cloud also works incredibly fast and can already deliver results after a week.
+However, once the results are there, they do need to be discussed and interpreted and may need to be fine-tuned.

-Difference in quality release time in Wevelgem and Kettering
+The difference in quality release time in Wevelgem & Kettering

-It was apparent from the analyses from LightsOutPlanning that there was a difference in quality release time for a product that was manufactured in both Wevelgem and Kettering.
+It was apparent from the analyses from Axon that there was a difference in quality release time for a product that was manufactured in both Wevelgem and Kettering.
 Nevertheless, all the parameters in SAP were the same.
-Closer investigation revealed that one particular task was executed every hour in Wevelgem, whilst in Kettering it only took place every twelve hours, always at the start of a new shift.
-Peter Decroos explains what the consequences of this could be: “You can easily lose an average of six hours on the standard lead time.
-It may happen that certain departments achieve local process optimisation, but that might be a disadvantage for other departments, such as planning.”
+Closer investigation revealed that one particular task was executed every hour in Wevelgem, while in Kettering, it only took place every 12 hours, always at the start of a new shift.
+Decroos explains what the consequences of this could be: “You can easily lose an average of six hours on the standard lead time.
+It may happen that certain departments achieve local process optimization, but that might be a disadvantage for other departments, such as planning.”

 Co-creation relies on sharing data

-Businesses are often reluctant to share their data, but the LightsOutPlanning platform is well protected.
-Moreover, a confidentiality statement is signed, and of course a certain amount of trust is required too.
-The collaboration between Alpro and Bluecrux is a co-creation in which a huge amount of information is exchanged.
+Businesses are often reluctant to share their data, but the Axon platform is well protected.
+Moreover, a confidentiality statement is signed, and of course, a certain amount of trust is required, too.
+The collaboration between Alpro and Bluecrux sees a huge amount of information exchanged.

-Valérie Vandenbroucke: “We do have insights from the supply chain, but we don’t always know how a planner wants to look at the data.
-For example, Peter Decroos asked us about a number of specific visualisations and correlations with other data elements which we would not immediately have thought of.”
+According to Axon’s Vandenbroucke: “We do have insights from the supply chain, but we don’t always know how a planner wants to look at the data.
+For example, Peter Decroos asked us about a number of specific visualizations and correlations with other data elements that we would not immediately have thought of.”

-Alpro aims to use LightsOutPlanning in two ways.
-On the one hand, it wants to attune its planning to reality, but on the other hand it does not want to be limited by what is regarded as the truth.
-It wants to challenge this truth by asking how the real data can provide even more intelligence.
-For example, in future Peter Decroos would like to examine the loading of lorries.
-“SAP knows exactly how many tonnes of goods are loaded onto a lorry”, he explains.
+Alpro aims to use Axon in two ways.
+On the one hand, it wants to attune its planning to reality, but on the other hand, it does not want to be limited by what is regarded as the truth.
+It wants to challenge this truth by asking how real data can provide even more intelligence.
+For example, in the future, Decroos would like to examine the loading of lorries.
+“SAP knows exactly how many tons of goods are loaded onto a lorry,” he explains.
 “Based on this data, the average load factor of a lorry during a journey from—let us say—Wevelgem to the Netherlands can be calculated.
 We can then examine how close we are to the limit and whether it might be possible to load an extra half pallet or even a full pallet onto the lorry.”

 Measurement is the key to knowledge, but Alpro still needs to spend too much time making these measurements.
-If all the data held in SAP could be supplied to LightsOutPlanning on a weekly basis, then Alpro would no longer need to spend time making measurements.
-Valérie Vandenbroucke: “Today there are many advanced planning systems (APS) available, but as a planner you still need to supply the data yourself.
+If all the data held in SAP could be supplied to Axon on a weekly basis, then Alpro would no longer need to spend time making measurements.
+Vandenbroucke explains, “Today, there are many advanced planning systems (APS) available, but as a planner, you still need to supply the data yourself.
 And by the time you are able to do anything with the results, they are often out of date already.
 In the future, the computer will send the analyses to the planner, who will then only need to look at the results.
-More time will be freed up for activities that add value and informed, data-driven decisions.”
+More time will be freed up for activities that add value and informed data-driven decisions.”